 There will be quizzes throughout the semester at the beginning of classes.
 Quizzes include multiple choice questions of varying difficulty to build familiarity with the material and to prepare you for the exams.
-Quizzes are open-book and open-notes.

 Problem Sets

 There will be 5 problem sets.
 50% of your grade will be on completeness, and the other 50% will be on grading one randomly selected question per problem set for accuracy.
 You can work in groups of up to three; make sure to put all individuals' names on submissions.
 However, I encourage students to attempt the problems individually first.
 Problem sets are the best practice for exams, so it is to your advantage to take them seriously.